 Some of my ideas and ideals produce a certain satisfaction, so it’s easy to get addicted to them and hunt for even more sensation.
 This ‘hunting’, which is second nature, requires my imagination to further enhance or redefine the elements on my mental canvas, thereby ‘inflating’ my unreality with fuel from the positive side of the sensational spectrum.
 Conversely, reality can also serve back a good dose from the negative side of the sensational spectrum due to cause and effect from the positive charge.

 In life, I routinely inflate my unreal world with artificial space, which is space away from one state of mind and towards a more desirable state of mind.
-However, as I keep adding distance to particular states, such as those reflecting the ‘norms of life’, there’s an increased risk of my actions not fitting in with reality.
-Unfortunately, this space becomes a filter that potentially impedes my dealings with life.
-Not only that, but fuel from the negative side of the sensational spectrum can easily re-enter the scene since inflation has no end.
+However, as I keep adding distance to particular states, there’s an increased risk of my actions not fitting in with reality from all the filtration in front.
+This multilayered space soon impedes my dealings with life from not seeing clearly.
+Not only that, but fuel from the negative side of the sensational spectrum can easily re-enter the scene adding even more layers to contend with.

 Like everyone, I want the energy of my thoughts to help me throughout life.
-However, I must also be aware of inflating them too much, because my life then becomes all about these comforting short term bubbles and holding onto desirable altered states of mind.
+However, I must also be aware of inflating them too much, because my life then becomes all about these comforting short-term bubbles and holding onto desirable altered states of mind, followed by an uncomfortable dark cloud coming in from the horizon.